Aarception/Mo-information-security-portfolio/README.md

 # 📁 Mo's Information Security Learning, Projects, and Portfolio

+Update: Washington State AG submissions completed ✔️ More to go

 The one thing the institution learned well from my interaction is rather interesting: the process of Truth-Making as Theatrical Production.
 The problem is the theatrical production is the packaging, which cannot produce the production which is the product.
 Learning has been a two-way street: I have increased my understanding of the usefulness of "plausible deniability."